14-day Cloud trial

 Open Source

-If free, open source software and services shut down, the worldwide infrastructure that supports the internet would grind to a halt.
-That’s not an exaggeration.
+Free software – where would we be without it?
+Well, if all the free, open source software and services shut down, the worldwide infrastructure that supports the internet would grind to a halt.
+And that’s not an exaggeration.
 There are countless examples of infrastructure that relies on free software components to work (Apache server for instance).

 It’s not just the heavy hitters.